 specify the means by which an DCCKI Eligible Subscriber may clearly indicate to the DCCKICA its rejection of a DCCKI Certificate which has been Issued to it; and

-specify the circumstances in which a DCCKI Eligible Subscriber is treated as a DCCKI Subscriber in relation to a DCCKI Certificate
+specify the circumstances in which a DCCKI Eligible Subscriber is treated as a DCCKI Subscriber in relation to a DCCKI Certificate.

-Further provision in relation to subscribing for or rejecting DCCKI Certificates is made in Section L13.45 (Subscribing for or rejecting DCCKI Certificates) of the Code.
+Further provision in relation to subscribing for or rejecting DCCKI Certificates is made in Section L13.45 (Subscribing for or Rejecting DCCKI Certificates) of the Code.

 Publication of Certificates by the DCCKICA